poga/lua53-notes/src/table.md

 ## Array part and Hash part

 Lua table is notorious for its duality between arrays and hashtables.
-The duality is also reflected on the implmentation of Table.
+The duality is also reflected in the implementation of Table.
 A quote from the comment in the source code:

 > Implementation of tables (aka arrays, objects, or hash tables).
 >